juei-dev/adsbmonitor/README.md

 *Please note, that after creating an account at OpenWeatherMap, the API key might take over an hour to be in effect / enabled there.*

+- The OpenSky Network API addresses are embedded into aircraft.json -file.
+Please note that their API and terms can change at any time without a notice.
+In order to have the information at OSN as covered as possible, please consider to also feed to OpenSky Network: https://opensky-network.org/community/projects/30-dump1090-feeder

 ## History